arthurprs/Cassandra-Elasticsearch-Sync/README.md

 ## Full and Incremental Synchronization

-Full synchronization is necessary for the first run and from time to time to make sure both databases are in full sync.
+Full synchronization is necessary for the first run and from time to time to ensure both databases are in full sync.
 Elasticsearch is known to lose writes after healing partitions for example.

 Incremental synchronization is the prefered way to run continuously as it only considers the changes since last sync thus putting less stress on the clusters.